srounce/golembase-op-geth/golem-base/README.md

 This will start all required services defined in the Procfile, including:
 - Geth node in dev mode with Golem Base support
-- SQLite ETL (Extract, Transform, Load) process
+- SQLite database for state storage
 - MongoDB database
 - MongoDB ETL process

-The script automatically cleans up old WAL (Write-Ahead Logging) files and uses Overmind to manage all processes.
+The script uses Overmind to manage all processes.
 You can press Ctrl+C to stop all services.

 ### Using the Golem Base CLI